-Although Betsie Dunes is open to the public, its sensitive features are not suited to disturbance so there is no parking area or trails and active recreation is discouraged.
+Although Betsie Dunes is open to the public, its sensitive features are not suited to disturbance, so there is no parking area or trails.
+Active recreation is discouraged.

 Certain types of hunting are allowed on the property in accordance with state regulations.
 Please consider printing a Property Boundary Map to help stay within the preserve while hunting.